Respite Foster Care in New Brunswick: What Respite Parents Do and How to Become One

 How to Get Started

 Contact your regional DSD office and ask specifically about becoming a respite or relief foster caregiver.
-Tell them whether you have an existing connection to a specific foster family (which can fast-track an informal respite arrangement) or whether you want to be added to DSD's pool of approved respite providers for general use.
+Tell them whether you have an existing connection to a specific foster family or whether you want to be added to DSD's pool of approved respite providers for general use.

 The New Brunswick Foster Care Guide covers the full approval process for respite caregivers, what to expect during the home assessment, and how the financial support structure works for short-term placements.
 It also includes the specific regional office contacts and documentation checklist you will need to move the application forward without wasted trips or missing forms.